-- 2.1.
-The Employer shall provide an agreed facility for the use of the Union Delegate to perform their duties and functions as the on-site representative of the Employees.
+- (a) The Employer shall provide an agreed facility for the use of the Union Delegate to perform their duties and functions as the on-site representative of the Employees.
 The provision of the following facilities is to ensure that the Union Delegate is able to effectively perform his/her functions in a professional and timely manner.
 The facilities shall include:

-- (a) a telephone;
+- i. a telephone;

-- (b) reimbursement for an iPad equipped with mobile Internet access;
+- ii. reimbursement for an iPad equipped with mobile Internet access;

-- (c) a table and chairs;
+- iii. a table and chairs;

-- (d) a filing cabinet;
+- iv. a filing cabinet;

-- (e) air-conditioning/heating;
+- v. air-conditioning/heating;

-- (f) access to stationery and other administrative facilities (if available on site) use of e-mail, following consultation between the Union Delegate and Site Management; and - (g) a private lockable area.
+- access to stationery and other administrative facilities (if available on site) use of e-mail, following consultation between the Union Delegate and Site Management; and

+- vii. a private lockable area.